SarahLaouadi/TranspVis/README.md

   4- Open the folder transpvisback-master with VSCode then open a terminal.

-  	4.1: run the command: pip install requirements.txt\
+  	4.1: run the command: pip install -r requirements.txt

   5- Open a Git Bash terminal in VSCode and run the command: